LESSON THREE: MANAGING FILES continued

 search for files by size.

 To do so, use size choices in the ADVANCED tab.
-Choose at least
+Choose at least or at

-most in the first box, and type in the minimum or maximum size of the
+in the first box, and type in the minimum or maximum size of the

 files in the second box.